vaskoGut/Learning/README.md

 73. ### #improving-app-loading
 Reduce the initial bundle using code splitting, lazy load non-critical components, defer heavy scripts, enable caching, and use skeleton loaders to improve perceived performance.

+74. ### #lazy-loading-components
+Lazy loading delays loading of components, images, or data until they are actually needed (for example, when a component enters the viewport).
+This reduces initial load time, lowers memory usage, and improves overall app responsiveness.

 __________________________________________________________________________________________________________________________________________